 A Volkswagen executive was held legally accountable last month for his role in an emissions scandal.
-In order to import vehicles, local unit manufacturers must provide documents that certify the vehicle as meeting the Volkswagen standards.
-In this case, the unit was accused of forging those noise-level and emission reports.
+In order to import vehicles, local unit manufacturers must provide documents that certify the vehicle as meeting the Volkswagen standards but, in this case, the unit was accused of forging those noise-level and emission reports.

-South Korea’s market had been on the upswing for Volkswagen when another emissions-test scandal resulted in sales suspension August of last year.
+South Korea’s market had been on the upswing for Volkswagen after a separate emissions-test scandal resulted in sales suspension August of last year.
 This resulted in a fine of $14.91 million in addition to the suspension.

 The executive named by the court statement as “Yun” was convicted of obstruction of work, document fabrication, and the violation of environmental law.
 These offenses mean eighteen months in prison.